Skip to Content

 In Design Studio, source and target data structures are defined directly in a transformation, and not within the source or target itself (except in the case of application connectors and SOAP web service methods).

-It's important to recognize that although sources and targets in Design Studio are referred to as activities in Cloud Studio, the concept of whether an activity is used as a source or a target still exists.
+It's important to recognize that although sources and targets in Design Studio are referred to as activities in Integration Studio, the concept of whether an activity is used as a source or a target still exists.
 That is, a source activity is any activity that provides data to an operation, while a target activity is any activity that receives data within an operation.
 Ultimately, whether a schema is required depends on if the activity is being used as a source or target of a transformation.

 Create operations